Land Use Governance and Development

 We study the societal and environmental dimensions of land use, across areas such as perennial agriculture, smallholder farming, agroecology, land use changes, and carbon farming.
 We explore changes and impacts on livelihoods, ecosystems, land use, agricultural practices, gender, and culture, with a long-standing focus on Sub-Saharan Africa.

 Land and topsoil are vital to human life on earth but severely underappreciated and understudied in research.
 To fully understand the complexity of the relations between land and society, an advanced interdisciplinary research approach is central.

-Keywords: agroecology, food security/sovereignty, adaption/mitigation, low carbon, livelihoods, biodiversity, ecosystems, global health, land politics, gender.
+Keywords: perennial agriculture, agroecology, food security, food sovereignty, adaption, mitigation, smallholder farming, low carbon, livelihoods, biodiversity, ecosystems, global health, land politics, gender, mobilisation.